Encompass Health Corporation research snapshot

 EHC AI Stock Analysis

-EHC AI stock analysis currently reads Encompass Health as the largest U.S. owner and operator of inpatient rehabilitation hospitals, with strong FY2025 growth, a solid Q1 2026 start, raised 2026 guidance, and a valuation near the high teens on trailing earnings.
-At the July 12, 2026 data cutoff, the latest verified close was $110.16 on July 10, 2026, with a market capitalization near $10.93 billion on about 99.2 million shares.
+EHC AI stock analysis currently reads Encompass Health as the largest U.S. owner and operator of inpatient rehabilitation hospitals, with strong FY2025 growth, a solid Q1 2026 start, raised 2026 guidance, a higher dividend, and a valuation near 19x trailing earnings.
+At the August 3, 2026 data cutoff, the latest verified close was $111.07 on July 31, 2026, with a market capitalization near $11.02 billion on about 99.2 million shares.
+Q2 2026 results are scheduled for August 5, 2026, so this snapshot reflects Q1 2026 and FY2025 as the latest reported quarters.
 The EHC AI stock forecast uses scenario ranges rather than a fixed price promise because Medicare reimbursement, labor costs, discharge growth, de novo bed openings, leverage, and earnings multiples can change the path quickly.

 Current price